depaul-dice/MLProvDiff/README.md

   2. 100% accuracy for 50+ traces
 - Stage 3 Integrity Check Start
   1. Need to look up masking.
 Training or inferencing?
   - Usually masking is done during the inference.
 However, we have a different problem here, where the choices (for which will be the next node) are very limited.
+When we do a conventional masking, the inference of the labels of the later nodes does not take advantage of the narrow choices because the dot product is done altogether by a matrix to matrix multiplication.
+  - We might benefit if the inference of the label for each node is sequential, in order to build up on the prior knowledge.
+  2. I will proceed the experiement without masking, but this is something we should consider.